utilityresearchlab/biofibers-machine-control/README.md

 ### On Windows 10 (x64)
 #### Installing the App on Windows 10
+0. Install NVM, Node and NPM using directions on (Nodejs.org)[https://nodejs.org/en/download]
 1. Clone the repository
 2. Go to repository folder: `cd .\biofibers-machine-control\`
 3. Create Python Venv: `python3 -m venv .venv`